-During the school orientation, new students are informed about campus security procedures and policies and are encouraged to be responsible for their own security and the security of others.
+During the school orientation, new students are informed about campus security procedures and policies and are encouraged to be responsible for their own security.

 In the event of any criminal activity or emergency local law enforcement officials should be contacted by calling 9-1-1.
 Contact information for local authorities is available below: